kiliman/remix-flat-routes/README.md

 | `dashboard.route.jsx`           | route suffix           | optional, ignored completely    |
 | `investors/[index].jsx`         | brackets               | escapes conventional characters |

-> NOTE: The undercore prefix for the index route is optional but helps sort the file to the top of the directory listing.
+> NOTE: The underscore prefix for the index route is optional but helps sort the file to the top of the directory listing.

 ## Justification

 - **Make it easier to see the routes your app has defined** - just pop open "routes/" and they are all right there.
-Since file systems typically sort folders first, when you have dozens of routes it's hard to see which folders have layouts and which don't today.
+Since file systems typically sort folders first, when you have dozens of routes it's hard to see today which folders have layouts and which don't.
 Now all related routes are sorted together.

 - **Decrease refactor/redesign friction** - while code editors are pretty good at fixing up imports when you move files around, and Remix has the `"~"` import alias, it's just generally easier to refactor a code base that doesn't have a bunch of nested folders.
 Remix will no longer force this.